PeakLeap/docs-peakleap.io/docs/documentation/getting-started/introduction.md

  - **For Businesses**
 Save time & money on connecting individuals and organizations.
 At its core, PeakLeap enables smarter sourcing and continuous professional development, based on instant access to trusted credentials and opportunities.

-# Features

-Peak Leap is platform which allows you to create:
- - **Courses**

-PeakLeap allows you to buy and sell courses.

- - **Programs**

-With programs, you can group several courses into one program.

- - **Credentials**

-Credentials allow you to publish or receive a document protected by blockchain technology.

- - **Assessments**

-Assessments allow you to create questions to identify the quality of the participant's knowledge.